 REQUIREMENTS FOR SUBSISTENCE

 There is no provision for copyright registration in South African law, except in the case of cinematograph films.
 As such, copyright comes into subsistence automatically, provided that certain requirements are met, namely:

 - it must exist in material form; and

 - the author must be a ‘qualified person’.

-Ownership of copyright generally vests with the author of the work, although the South African Copyright Act 98 of 1978 (Copyright Act) does provide for certain exceptions to this general rule, for example:
+Ownership of copyright generally vests with the author of the work, although the Copyright Act of South Africa (Act 98 of 1978) does provide for certain exceptions to this general rule, for example:

 - where a literary or artistic work is created by a person in the course and scope of his employment the employer will own the copyright in the work;

 - where a person commissions the taking of a photograph, the painting or drawing of a portrait or the making of a cinematograph film or sound recording, and pays, or agrees to pay for it in money or money’s worth, the copyright in the work will be owned by the person who commissioned it

 There are further exceptions to the general rule regarding ownership of copyright but these are the ones that are encountered most frequently.